velakuruday/Event-Driven-Stock-Data-Indexer/README.md

 Once the containers are running, bring up akhq using the url http://localhost:8081/ in the browser.
-Navigate to _Topics > Create a topic_ and create topic called "user.Updates".
+Navigate to _Topics > Create a topic_ and create topic the "user.Updates".

-Run the application using the command:

-> `gradle bootrun`
->
-> Note: The application will successfully start only if all dependent
-> containers are running and healthy.

 In akhq, navigate to _Topics > user.Updates > Produce to topic_ and publish the message: